Written by Dr James Tan

 While bruising is a natural part of the healing process, it can be uncomfortable and frustrating.
 This is especially true when you have a bright black and blue mark in an all-too-visible location.
 Fortunately, with a few tricks, you can reduce bruising from the moment of impact and heal faster.

 If you are looking to speed up bruise healing, there are a few things that you should know about home treatment.
-Here are a few essential tips from a healthcare professional that will speed up the healing of your bruise.
+Here are a few essential tips from a healthcare specialist that will speed up the healing of your bruise.

 What Is Bruising?